 Eric is Baykeeper's senior attorney responsible for implementing our cutting-edge litigation strategy and supervising our team of legal experts.
 He joined Baykeeper with over ten years of experience as an attorney at the law firm of Cotchett, Pitre, and McCarthy, where he focused on plaintiff-side fraud and elder abuse litigation, as well as key environmental matters involving land use, water, and the public trust.
-Eric was the lead attorney on the groundbreaking Martin's Beach public access case representing Surfrider Foundation, and also a lead attorney representing our environmental partners on San Francisco Baykeeper vs. U.S. EPA to protect the Redwood City Salt ponds from development.
-He received his JD from Georgetown University after graduating from Duke University with a BA in political science.
+Eric was the lead attorney on the groundbreaking Martin's Beach public access case representing Surfrider Foundation, and also a lead attorney representing our environmental partners on San Francisco Baykeeper vs. U.S. EPA to protect the Redwood City salt ponds from development.
+He received his law degree from Georgetown University after graduating from Duke University with a bachelor's in political science.

 Nicole is responsible for prosecuting citizen suits through legal research, analysis and field investigation of pollution sources.
 She also monitors polluter compliance with Baykeeper’s active Clean Water Act enforcement program.
 She joined Baykeeper in 2014 after graduating magna cum laude from Pace University School of Law.
 While in law school, Nicole gained practical experience at the Pace Environmental Litigation Clinic where she represented Hudson Riverkeeper, New York/New Jersey Baykeeper, and Waterkeeper Alliance.
 She also served as a law clerk for Hudson Riverkeeper and Earthjustice.
 Her work focused on protecting water quality in the New York City watershed and defending New York City public parkland under the public trust doctrine.
-Nicole holds a BA in history and political science from UC Berkeley and a JD from Pace University School of Law with a certificate in environmental law.
+Nicole holds a bachelor's in history and political science from UC Berkeley and a law degree from Pace University School of Law with a certificate in environmental law.

 Ben is responsible for prosecuting our active docket of high-impact water quality cases through research, litigation, and settlement negotiations.
 He joined Baykeeper in 2016 after several years in private practice at the environmental law offices of Stephan C. Volker, representing environmental and community groups in civil litigation to protect endangered environmental resources.
 Ben received his JD from University of California Hastings College of the Law in 2009.
 While at Hastings, he also gained experience at the San Francisco city attorney’s office and the Stanford Environmental Law Clinic.
 After law school, Ben was a Fulbright Scholar in Oslo, Norway, where he studied climate change regulation and received a master’s degree in public international law from the University of Oslo.
-Ben obtained his BA from Lewis & Clark College in Portland, Oregon, where he double majored in philosophy and psychology.
+Ben obtained his bachelor's degree from Lewis & Clark College in Portland, Oregon, where he double majored in philosophy and psychology.

 Jon joined Baykeeper in 2019 as our senior scientist.
 He is responsible for integrating the best available science into Baykeeper policy positions and legal arguments to protect San Francisco Bay.
 Prior to joining Baykeeper, Jon worked for over 10 years protecting the Bay's endangered fishes and commercial fisheries as a conservation biologist with The Bay Institute.
 Jon has conducted scientific research and translated science for attorneys, policymakers, and the public since the early 1990s, when he first encountered San Francisco Bay and its watershed as a research associate for the Sierra Club Legal Defense Fund (now Earthjustice).
-Jon earned his PhD in biology from the University of New Mexico.
-He also holds a BS in natural resource ecology from Cornell University and a MS in resource management and conservation biology from the University of Michigan.
+Jon earned his doctoral degree in biology from the University of New Mexico.
+He also holds a bachelor's in natural resource ecology from Cornell University and a master's in resource management and conservation biology from the University of Michigan.

 Ian manages advocacy and research efforts, provides technical hydrology services on Baykeeper's enforcement actions, and regularly represents Baykeeper before regulators, municipalities, and technical committees.
 He serves as the environmental representative on the technical review committee of the San Francisco Estuary Institute.
-Prior to joining Baykeeper, Ian spent six years in environmental consultancy as a habitat restoration specialist in Southern California and a hydrologist in London, UK.
+Prior to joining Baykeeper, Ian spent six years in environmental consultancy as a habitat restoration specialist in Southern California and a hydrologist in London, England.
 Ian has worked with a range of public, private, and non-profit organizations in California, Europe, and the Middle East, and is experienced in issues pertaining to urban water quality, coastal diffuse pollution, endangered species, wetland restoration, and the use of low impact technologies to mitigate water quality and flood risk.
-He studied biology and ecology at UC Berkeley, and holds an MS in hydrology and sustainable development from Imperial College, London.
+He studied biology and ecology at UC Berkeley, and holds a master's in hydrology and sustainable development from Imperial College, London.
 Ian also holds credentials as a professional in stormwater quality and as a qualified developer of stormwater pollution prevention plans.

 Eliet Henderson directs Baykeeper's development efforts, managing supporter outreach, funder relationships, and events.
 She first joined Baykeeper in 2007.
 She previously worked in communications on a statewide initiative campaign and as an events coordinator and program assistant at Equal Justice Works in Washington, D.C.
-She graduated from The University of Texas at Austin with a B.S. in sociology.
+She graduated from The University of Texas at Austin with a bachelor's degree in sociology.

 Mark oversees Baykeeper’s communications work, from campaign updates to information strategy.
 He joined Baykeeper in 2020 after being part of teams at the Sierra Club, Rainforest Action Network, and San Francisco’s Department of the Environment that helped convince President Obama to say no to the Keystone XL pipeline, Home Depot to stop selling old growth wood, and made the nation’s first ban on plastic shopping bags a reality.
 A California native and longtime Bay Area resident, Mark graduated from UC Berkeley with honors in English.
 When he’s not here protecting the Bay, you can find Mark looking for clapper rails at Arrowhead Marsh, or up in the Sierra foothills hunting mushrooms and splitting wood.